SOLO Wilderness First Responder (WFR) with Train NEK

 COURSE DESCRIPTION

-Who is This Course For?
+WHO IS THIS COURSE FOR?
 The SOLO Wilderness First Responder (WFR) is ideal for anyone aged 18 and up wanting a high level of wilderness medical training for extended personal backcountry trips or expeditions, and anyone working in a position of leadership in an outdoor setting*.
 Generally taught over eight or nine days, this 72-hour course is recognized as the industry standard for outdoor professionals including river and mountain guides, search and rescue personnel, outdoor trip leaders, and others who expect to end up in remote settings with limited resources. *(Current medical providers might wish to take the five-day Wilderness Module for Healthcare Professionals instead.)

-What is Included?
+WHAT IS INCLUDED?
 Course cost includes engaging and personalized instruction, real-life interaction with fun and interesting human beings, textbook and training materials, and SOLO WFR and Advanced CPR certification fees.
-WFR certification lasts for three years.
-You recertify your SOLO WFR by either taking a two-day SOLO WFR Refresher (preferred), or by taking a SOLO WFA course with some additional studying outside of class.

 *NOTE: We hope you will choose Train NEK – but wherever you go to pursue your WFR, make sure the certification will be worth your time and money, with ample recertification opportunities.
 Check if the organization has reciprocity with any of the widely-recognized and highly respected schools working within Wilderness Medicine Education Collaborative guidelines (such as SOLO, AERIE, NOLS, WMA, and Desert Mountain Medicine).

-Does the WFR Count as Continuing Education?
+DOES THE WFR COUNT AS CONTINUING EDUCATION?
 The WFR typically counts toward continuing education credits, depending on the certification you have.
 Street EMTs who take the WFR course may become certified as Wilderness EMTs.
 It is the student’s responsibility to confirm eligibility for Continuing Education Units with their governing body.

 Train NEK Logo